brajeshjaishwal/family-tree/README.md

 we must have these installed on your machine

-Install nodejs by following below url:
+Install nodejs by following url:
 "https://nodejs.org/en/download/"

-install dotnetcore 2.1 by follow below url:
+install dotnetcore 2.1 by following url:
 "https://www.microsoft.com/net/download/dotnet-core/2.1"

 Install yarn package manager